Managing Filters in Outlook on the Web

 Organizing your Rules

-It is important to remember that Outlook.com will automatically select the rules you define and implement them based on the order in which they appear on your list of rules.
+It is important to remember that Outlook in your web browser will automatically select the rules you define and implement them based on the order in which they appear on your list of rules.
 This is why it is important to organize your rules by their order of importance.
 Simply click on the up and down arrows next to the rules to put them in order as needed.

 Details